-Ditch the green beer this year for St. Patrick’s Day and try this healthy and delicious recipe for Shrimp with Green Sauce.
+Ditch the green beer this year for St. Patrick’s Day and try this healthy and delicious recipe for Spicy Shrimp with Green Sauce.
+It’s an easy, healthy 20-minute dish the WHOLE family will love!

 Looking for more Irish inspired food for St. Patrick’s Day, check out my Ten Irish Recipes for St. Patrick’s Day Roundup.